 In 2009, Randy and Sarita Shoemaker established the Bandit Ultra Trail Run in the beautiful and historic mountains at Rocky Peak, Simi Valley, CA. 2016 was the final Bandit race but the history lives on under the leadership of Trail Run Events and New Basin Blues Running Club.
 The name has changed but the spirit of the Bandit can be found lingering in the canyons and boulders of Rocky Peak Ultra Trail Race.

 Trail Run Events & New Basin Blues Running Club

 The Rocky Peak Ultra Trail Race is co-managed by New Basin Blues Running Club and by Trail Run Events, LLC who also produce the Bulldog 50K & 25K Trail Runs.
-A portion of the proceeds from Rocky Peak Ultra Trail Race will benefit the 501c3 New Basin Blues High School XC Shoe Program.
+Rocky Peak Ultra Trail Race will benefit the 501c3 New Basin Blues High School XC Shoe Program.
 Since 2001, the club has raised money to purchase brand new running shoes for local high school students for their xc season.
 When you run the Rocky Peak race, you will enjoy seeing many of the kids who benefit from this program volunteering at the race and we are happy to have them participate as their way of giving back.